qianayeung/my_python_projects/README.md

   <a href="https://github.com/qianayeung/my_python_projects/blob/main/Amazon%20Product%20Availability%20Check">Amazon Product Availability Checker</a>
   <ol>
     <ul>
-     <li>The code is a Python script for checking the availability of a product on Amazon and sending an email notification if the product is available.</li>
+     <li>The Python script is for checking the availability of a product on Amazon and sending an email notification if the product is available.</li>
      <li>It imports several libraries, including `lxml` for parsing HTML, `requests` for making HTTP requests, `schedule` for scheduling tasks, and `smtplib` for sending emails<li>
      <li>The script defines functions for checking the availability of a product (`check`) and sending an email (`sendemail`)</li>
      <li> It also defines a function (`ReadAsin`) to read the product ID and URL from Amazon and call the `check` function to check availability</li>